ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S21/slides.md

 ### ABC’s Major Features

 - Better identifies activities that drive costs
+  - Remember: fixed costs are costs that do not vary with the number of units produced.
+  - ABC's trick is to identify the activities that drive costs, or identifying the level at which 'fixed' costs are variable (or the level at which indirect costs are direct).
 - Tracks set-up costs associated with each batch and product line
 - Analyzes activities rather than input resources
 - Allows cost drivers to vary across the firm.

 ### ABC’s Major Features